edgedb/edgedb/docs/stdlib/pg_trgm.rst

       - :eql:func-desc:`ext::pg_trgm::strict_word_similar`

-In addition to the funcitons this extension has two indexes that speed up queries that involve similarity searches: ``ext::pg_trgm::gin`` and ``ext::pg_tgrm::gist``.
+In addition to the functions this extension has two indexes that speed up queries that involve similarity searches: ``ext::pg_trgm::gin`` and ``ext::pg_tgrm::gist``.